 - Would they recommend our product to a friend?

-These questions will help you envision the type of stories you’ll collect for your brand, and many of these questions above can actually be reframed as interview questions in order to collect authentic, emotional responses from your customers.
+These questions will help you envision the type of stories you’ll produce for your brand, and many of these questions above can actually be reframed as interview questions in order to produce authentic, emotional responses from your customers.
 Find out more about questions to ask your customers for authentic testimonials.

 What makes a good story?
 Generally speaking, there are a few qualities that all of the best ones have.
 They are: